 Defendant CCA is identified as a Tennessee Corporation authorized to do business in the states of Tennessee and Wisconsin.
 Defendant PRT is identified as a corporation organized under the laws of the State of Maryland and CMSC as a Tennessee corporation.
-Each of the latter are alleged to be authorized to do business in the states of Tennessee and Wisconsin.
-Defendant PMSI is identified as a Tennessee corporation.
+Each of the latter are them were served with process.
+Therefore, we will consider only the allegations as to the Defendants which filed the motion to dismiss.